Harhoy/GradientDescent/README.md

 # GradientDescent

-Project to learn how to do gradient descent.
+Project to learn how about gradient descent.

+Two different methods are implemented:

-Simple unconstrained gradient descent
+(1) Simple, unconstrained gradient descent
+(2) Constrained gradient descent for equality constraints using penalty method

 Input start vector and function to be optimized into "optimizer" function